addiscent/php-server-mon-sys/README.md

 The version of _PHP Server Monitor_ incorporated into this release of _Php-Server-Mon-Sys_ is _PHP Server Monitor v3.1.1_.

-This version of _Php-Server-Mon-Sys_, _v0.0.7_, has been tested only on a host using _Ubuntu 14.04_.  _Php-Server-Mon-Sys_ has not yet been tested on _OS X_ nor _Windows_.
+This version of _Php-Server-Mon-Sys_ has been tested only on a host using _Ubuntu 14.04_.  _Php-Server-Mon-Sys_ has not yet been tested on _OS X_ nor _Windows_.
 Theoretically, _Php-Server-Mon-Sys_ should work on any host which fully supports _Docker_ tools, but that has not yet been tested.

 ### System Requirements
 Installation and operation of _Php-Server-Mon-Sys_ requires: